Everything You Wanted to Know about Camping

 RV and tent campers arriving on the property Thursday should bring in enough water to last them until late afternoon on Friday.
 RVs in need of a tank fill must contact the potable water service, located on-site, or fill their tank prior to entering the Festival grounds.

 Have ice delivered directly to your campsite!
-Central Linn High School students can be flagged down while driving through the camping areas.
+Campers can flag down volunteers driving through the campgrounds in vehicles marked “Ice.”
 You may also pick up your own ice from the ice truck.
-All proceeds from ice sales support the Central Linn Booster Club.

 Complimentary trash pickup is available Friday through Sunday.
 If you are leaving the grounds after 8am on Sunday, take it with you; do not leave it on site.